jshiwam/ConnectO_Chat_App/README.md

-# ConnectO_Chat_App
+# Lapit_Chat_App
-  ConnectO chat app is a one to one chat app which can be used to chat with friends, family and other people.
+  Lapit chat app is a one to one chat app which can be used to chat with friends, family and other people.
 It consists of features like:
   * Send and Receive friend request
   * Sent text, pictures etc.
   * Realtime Chatting.